Sorrento: Fortifications and castles

 Having been a city victim of numerous attacks by pirates for its riches, Sorrento boasted in the past numerous castles and fortifications, especially on the strip of land that runs along the sea.

 Sorrento, legends and myths

-The myth of the Sirens has hovered over Sorrento since the beginning of time.
-Three mermaids settled near Punta Campanella enchanting the seafarers in transit through those waters.
-Even the great Ulysses had to use stratagems to resist the deadly song of the Sirens.
+The myth of the Sirens has been loosely associated with Sorrento since antiquity.
+Three mermaids settled at li galli islands near Punta Campanella enchanting the seafarers sailing through those waters.